site-prism/site_prism/UPGRADING.md

 ## Input Fragments / Raw HTML testing

-SitePrism will no longer support interrogating html fragments or generating html on the fly using `Capybara.string` from version 6 onwards.
+SitePrism will no longer support interrogating HTML fragments or generating HTML on the fly using `Capybara.string` from version 6 onwards.
 Using it in v5 will throw a Deprecation warning.

 Ideally you would use a full page object generated in the standard way.
 A verbose page setup correctly is not that much